SahilK-027/Frosted-Canvas/README.md

 ## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License